Environmental Psychology Ph.D. Program Handbook

 - Successful completion of the First Doctoral Examination.

-- Satisfactory completion of a major research paper.
-The field Research Paper can be used to satisfy this requirement, but it must be approved by three faculty members.
+- Satisfactory completion of a major research paper, as described in Section 4, but note that it must be approved by three faculty members.

 - A minimum of 45 GPA (graded, not “P”) credits with an average of “B” or better.

 Transfer and GPA Credits Graduate credits earned at another institution but not applied towards a previous master’s degree may be applied towards the En Route Master’s, provided they have been approved as transfer credits by the Environmental Psychology faculty.
 However, credits earned at another institution that have been applied towards a master’s degree may not be applied to the En Route Master’s, even if they have been approved as transfer credits.

 Filing with the Program Administrator Students who wish to file for an En Route Master’s should consult with the Psychology Ph.D.
 Program APO for Academic Support and Student Progress.

 SECTION 6: SECOND DOCTORAL EXAM